Easy Burrata Pasta With Burst Tomatoes

 - 8 ounces pasta shells

-- 16 ounces sweet grape tomatoes
+- 16 ounces sweet cherry tomatoes

 - 1 tablespoon olive oil